Many people fall victim to fraud each year. Read on to learn about four risks you should be aware of.

 - The check appears washed out or altered

 In most of these situations, the fake checks may otherwise look very real.
-Some have the appearance of being from legitimate businesses, or could be financial institutions’ cashier’s checks.
-Some scams we’ve seen instructed the victim to get a cashier’s check to send money to a charity.
+Some have the appearance of being from legitimate businesses or could be financial institutions’ cashier’s checks.